 The Eisenhower era CIA used Roselli, among others, under threat of prosecution by the justice department, as a liaison with the so-called Chicago Syndicate.
-He was one of the key players in CIA plans to eliminate Fidel Castro.
-Contrary to self serving misinformation between various bureaucracies, Roselli had been pressured by notorious senior CIA leader, William Harvey, to assist teams orchestrating the murder of President Kennedy.
-But while he was only one of many such liaisons between the CIA and several similarly structured organizations, he was one of the few who threatened them in return with telling all unless he was pardoned.
+Roselli had been one of the key players in CIA plans to eliminate Fidel Castro.
+Contrary to self serving misinformation between various bureaucracies, Roselli had been pressured by his pal, notorious CIA leader, William Harvey, who had been banished to the post of station chief in Rome after intentionally abusing his command authority over teams of assassins and the largest counter-revolutionary force in history, stationed in Gautemala, to assist teams orchestrating the murder of President Kennedy.
+But while Roselli was only one of several such liaisons between the CIA and similarly structured organizations, he was one of the few who threatened them in return with telling all unless they left him alone.

 Roselli had been drinking that evening.
 Pressure from people concerned about his upcoming testimony at the House Select Committee to Study Governmental Operations, a forerunner of the Select Committee on Assassinations, must have been mounting upon him, and hence his attorney, Jim Cantillon.
 Jim had a few drinks too, but he was no match for the surly and belligerent Johnny Roselli whose manners that night matched his reputation.

-Roselli was bitter about self serving politicians holding open hearings about things that much more powerful groups had determined to stay covered up, and he rhetorically questioned whether anyone could expect a satisfactory result from a person who was being forced to do something.
-He didn't outright say that the pressure to assist in the conspiracy to assassinate Fidel Castro, and the threats of imprisonment and deportation by the Eisenhower era CIA and the FBI and those walking the line between them where wearing him thin.
-But now I'm certain it was.
+Roselli was bitter about self-serving politicians holding open hearings about things that much more powerful groups had determined to stay covered up, and he rhetorically questioned whether anyone could expect a satisfactory result from a person who was being forced to do something he did not want to do.
+He didn't outright say the pressure to assist in the conspiracy to assassinate Fidel Castro; and the threats of imprisonment and/or deportation by government agencies unless he cooperated; as well as the secrets he and Harvey shared about the JFK coup d'etat, were wearing him thin.
+But now it is clear that they were.

-Jim had helped him cut an impossible deal in return for avoiding deportation, and staying out of prison on federal charges for interstate transportation of gambling money in the Friars Club case.
+Jim had helped him cut an impossible deal to cooperate with the FBI in return for avoiding deportation, and staying out of prison on federal charges for interstate transportation of gambling money in the Friars Club case.
 But after the House Select Committee on Assassinations decided to call him back to the stand a second time, he was soon residing in a fifty gallon drum of cement, with his legs sawed off, as kind of a message to insinuate the so-called Mafia was concerned about the arrangement he made to receive liberty in return for his testimony and that he wasn't going to "walk" after all.
-But despite the apparent signature of a mob killing, I don't particularly think it was, because from the way Roselli was talking, it was never the underworld he was actually worried about.
+Jim, on the other hand, lived for 2 more years until the age of 53.
+But despite the apparent mob signature of Roselli's killing, it was never the underworld he had been actually worried about.

 For related information see Part IV: An American boy remembers the years after the Kennedy assasinations